kermitt2/entity-fishing/doc/build.rst

-.. topic:: Build and install NERD
+.. topic:: Build and install NERD.

 Install, build and run
 ======================